 Skittering Into Symbolic Meaning of the Iguana

-I have a very special connection to iguanas because I lived with one for 10 years.
+I have a very special connection to iguanas because I lived with several over my years.
 The symbolic meaning of iguana, overwhelmingly, deals with enjoying the simple things in life.
 The iguana is a reminder to take time to enjoy the sunshine, take a nap, or relish your favorite food.
 Iguanas are chill and very symbolic!

-Over the years, Spike has been an effective (if not unorthodox) teacher.
+Over the years, Spike was an effective (if not unorthodox) teacher.

-Some of Spike the iguana’s finest lessons are:
+Some of Spike the iguana’s finest lessons were:

 The most notable symbolic meaning of iguana, to me, is contentment.
 I’ve spent countless hours observing Spike.
 Where some folks might see a lazy lizard lounging, I see a contemplative creature expressing infinite acceptance and contentment .